cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 Floor/Roof leakage
 ----------------------------------
 * Goes above each ceiling
-* (so if you have basement and lvl1, it goes on lvl 1)
+* (so if you have basement and level 1, it goes on level 1)
-* (for roof, it goes in the blank layer above the roof)
+* (for roof, it goes in the blank level above the roof)
 * Insert a roof/basement above/below current level as needed (Inert Blank Level > Above/below current level)
 * Define airflow path and select roof leak (or other choice) for Flow Element Name
 * Go to Wind Pressure Tab to add profile and select variable
 * Roof wind pressure profile for roof_leakages (similar to adding wind pressure profiles for externall wall leakage rates; load library if necessary)
-* Elevation of roof/floor leaks is 0ft (names "relative elevation")
+* Elevation of roof/floor leaks is 0ft (named "relative elevation")
 * Stairs have to be the zone area
 * You have to modify for the area below.
-This can be easier with ‘reveal level below’ feature
+This can be easier with ‘reveal level below’ feature under "Level" in the tool bar.
-* Floor= int wall value
+* Floor = int wall value
 * Roof = ext wall value
-* If you are adding a roof that is peaked
-* then you should include an attic zone on level 4 and add another roof level.
+* If you are adding a roof that is peaked, then you should include an attic zone on level 4 and add another roof level.
 * Roof level would then have attic ventilation as per specs I sent previously: typically, a ridge vent and soffit or eave vents.
 * Currently, your “roof” leaks are attic floor leaks which is why I was making these comments.